Selection and Influence in Cultural Dynamics: Convergence on a 3-node path (Proof of Theorem 4.1)

 Thus we have that $|R| \leq \lfloor \w \rfloor$. \end{proof}

 \begin{lemma} Consider the local model such that the influence graph $\infgraph$ is a star graph, and with $\w<2$.
-Then, a configuration in which a flow on exactly one edge is directed away from the center node is a sink configuration. \end{lemma} \begin{proof} Let $u$ be the center node.
+Then, any configuration in which flow on exactly one edge is directed away from the center node is a sink configuration. \end{lemma} \begin{proof} Let $u$ be the center node.
 Suppose that at time $t$, the system is in a configuration in which the flow on exactly one edge $(u,v)$ is directed away from the center; so $\wn_u(t) < \wn_v(t)$.

-We will prove that $\wn_u(t+1) < \wn_v(t+1)$.
-By Lemma~\ref{lm:local-star-UB} there can be at most one edge on which the flow is directed away from $u$, and $(u,v)$ is such an edge; hence, the configuration at time $t+1$ is the same as at time $t$.
-To see that $\wn_u(t+1) < \wn_v(t+1)$, observe that the new interaction masses are
+By Lemma~\ref{lm:local-star-UB} there can be at most one edge on which the flow is directed away from $u$, and $(u,v)$ is such an edge.
+The changes in interaction masses are